Concordance homomorphisms from knot Floer homology: Notions from knot Floer homology

 The grading on $C^*$ is defined as follows.
-First, equip $\Field [U]$ with the Maslov and Alexander grading by taking $M(U^d)=-2d$ and $A(U^d)=-d$.
-Now a morphism $\phi \in C^*$ is of bidegree $(m,a)$ if it takes an element of $C$ of bidegree $(n,b)$ into an element of $\Field [U]$ of bidegree $(m+n, a+b)$.
-The Alexander grading then equips $C^*$ with an Alexander filtration.
-Indeed, $C^*$ is the usual cochain complex, with $(-1)$-times its usual grading.
+First, equip $\Field [U]$ with the Maslov grading and Alexander filtration so that $M(U^d)=-2d$ and $A(U^d)=-d$.
+Now a morphism $\phi \in C^*$ is said to be {\em homogeneous} if there are integers $m$ and $a$ so that $\phi$ takes any element of $C$ with degree $n$ and filtration level $b$ to an element of $\Field [U]$ with grading $m+n$ and filtration level $a+b$.
+This induces a grading and a filtration on $C^*$, where the homogeneous element $\phi\in C^*$ has grading $m$ and filtration level $a$.

 The following is essentially a restatement of~\cite[Proposition~3.7]{OSKnots}: \begin{prop} Let $K$ be a knot, and $m(K)$ denote its mirror.
-Then, there is an identification $\CFKm (m(K))\cong (\CFKm (K))^*$ of Alexander filtered, Maslov graded chain complexes over $\Field [U]$. \end{prop}
+Then, there is an identification $\fCFKm (m(K))\cong (\fCFKm (K))^*$ of Alexander filtered, Maslov graded chain complexes over $\Field [U]$. \end{prop}

 \begin{proof} If $(\Sigma,\alphas,\betas,w,z)$ represents $K$, then $(-\Sigma,\alphas,\betas,w,z)$ represents $m(K)$.
 Reflection identifies moduli spaces of pseudo-holomorphic disks from $\x$ to $\y$ in $\Sigma$ with corresponding moduli spaces of pseudo-holomorphic disks from $\y$ to $\x$ in $-\Sigma$. \end{proof}